standerduser/Arabric_Pilot_Simulator/README.md

 # Arabric_Pilot_Simulator
-An easy made by a nonracist man 💀💀💀
+An easy game made by a nonracist man 💀💀💀